-What Evolution is so well-known for is their claim to cut steel, aluminum, plastic, and wood (including nail embedded wood) with one saw and one blade.
+What Evolution is so well-known for is its claim to cut steel, aluminum, plastic, and wood (including nail-embedded wood) with one saw and one blade.
 Indeed, the blade cut through each of the materials well, leaving very little burr on our angle iron.
-Rage blades simply treat wood unfairly compared to a standard wood cutting blade.
+Rage blades simply treat wood unfairly compared to a standard wood-cutting blade.
 It cuts crazy fast and crazy smooth.

 Evolution does make a diamond blade for the system that will allow you to cut brick, concrete, ceramics, and other materials you’d need a tile saw for, but we didn’t try that feature out.
-For chop cuts on block and small tile, it may make a lot of sense and cut down set up time vs. a wet tile saw.
+For chop cuts on blocks and small tiles, it may make a lot of sense and cut down set-up time vs. a wet tile saw.